-- CLOs typically are comprised of a portfolio of senior secured loans; payments on CLO investments are and will be payable solely from the cash-flows from such senior secured loans; - CLO investments are exposed to leveraged credit risk; - CLO Funds are highly leveraged; - · there is the potential for interruption and deferral of cash-flow from CLO investments; - interest rates paid by corporate borrowers are subject to volatility; - the inability of a CLO collateral manager to reinvest the proceeds of the prepayment of senior secured loans may adversely affect us; - our CLO investments are subject to prepayments and calls, increasing re-investment risk; - we have limited control of the administration and amendment of senior secured loans owned by the CLOs in which we invest: - · we have limited control of the administration and amendment of any CLO in which we invest; - senior secured loans of CLOs may be sold and replaced resulting in a loss to us; - our financial results may be affected adversely if one or more of our significant equity or junior debt investments in a CLO vehicle defaults on its payment obligations or fails to perform as we expect; and - · non-investment grade debt involves a greater risk of default and higher price volatility than investment grade debt.
+- CLOs typically are comprised of a portfolio of senior secured loans; payments on CLO investments are and will be payable solely from the cash-flows from such senior secured loans; - CLO investments are exposed to leveraged credit risk; - CLO Funds are highly leveraged; - there is the potential for interruption and deferral of cash-flow from CLO investments; - interest rates paid by corporate borrowers are subject to volatility; - the inability of a CLO collateral manager to reinvest the proceeds of the prepayment of senior secured loans may adversely affect us; - our CLO investments are subject to prepayments and calls, increasing re-investment risk; - we have limited control of the administration and amendment of any CLO in which we invest; - senior secured loans of CLOs may be sold and replaced resulting in a loss to us; - our financial results may be affected adversely if one or more of our significant equity or junior debt investments in a CLO vehicle defaults on its payment obligations or fails to perform as we expect; and - non-investment grade debt involves a greater risk of default and higher price volatility than investment grade debt.

 Asset Manager Affiliates.
-We may not receive all or a portion of the cash distributions we expect to continue to receive from our Asset Manager Affiliates, including incentive fees.
+We may not receive all or a portion of the cash distributions we expect to continue to receive from our Asset Manager Affiliates, including from their receipt of incentive fees.

 We expect to receive cash distributions from our Asset Manager Affiliates.
 However, the existing asset management agreements pursuant to which our Asset Manager Affiliates receive fee income from the CLO Funds for which they serve as managers may be terminated for "cause" by the holders of a majority of the most senior class of securities issued by such CLO Funds and the holders of a majority of the subordinated securities issued by such CLO Funds.
-"Cause" is defined in the asset management agreements to include a material breach by our Asset Manager Affiliates of the indenture governing the applicable CLO Fund, breaches by our Asset Manager Affiliates of certain specified provisions of the indenture (including, in some cases, a "key person" provision), material breaches of representations or warranties made by our Asset Manager Affiliates, bankruptcy or insolvency of our Asset Manager Affiliates, fraud or criminal activity on the part of our Asset Manager Affiliates or an event of default under the indenture governing the CLO Funds.
+"Cause" is defined in the asset management agreements to include a material breach by our Asset Manager Affiliates of the indenture governing the applicable

+CLO Fund, breaches by our Asset Manager Affiliates of certain specified provisions of the indenture (including, in some cases, a "key person" provision), material breaches of representations or warranties made by our Asset Manager Affiliates, bankruptcy or insolvency of our Asset Manager Affiliates, fraud or criminal activity on the part of our Asset Manager Affiliates or an event of default under the indenture governing the CLO Funds.
 We expect that future asset management agreements will contain comparable provisions.